-AcceptsThe names of one or more columns in a PDT or an aggregate table sortkeys parameter enables you to specify one or more columns of a persistent derived table (PDT) or an aggregate table on which to apply a regular sort key.
+AcceptsThe names of one or more columns in a PDT or an aggregate table sortkeys parameter lets you specify one or more columns of a persistent derived table (PDT) or an aggregate table on which to apply a regular sort key.

 You can also create an interleaved sort key by using